Kyslik/laravel-filterable/README.md

 ### Example with generic filters

-Lets say we want to use filterable on user model.
+Let's say we want to use filterable on user model.
 We will have to create filter class `App/Filters/UserFilter.php` and specify `$filterables`.

 ```php
 <?php